-About 80% of all gallstones are called cholesterol stones and are created in this way.
+About 80% of all gallstones are called cholesterol stones created in this way.
 The remaining 20% consists of calcium mixed with the bilirubin of the bile pigment and are called pigmentary stones.
-Gallstones can be formed even in people who eat properly.
+Gallstones can be formed even in people who eat correctly.

-And as researchers have discovered, a diet extremely low in fat can also contribute to the formation of stones: with little fatty food to digest, the gallbladder is used less often than usual, so that cholesterol has more time to solidify.
+And as researchers have discovered, a diet deficient in fat can also contribute to the formation of stones.
+With little fatty food to digest, the gallbladder is used less often than usual, so cholesterol has more time to solidify.

-Other factors that can reduce activity in the gallbladder, possibly leading to the formation of gallstones, include cirrhosis , the use of birth control pills or hormone replacement therapy and pregnancy.
+Other factors that can reduce activity in the gallbladder, possibly leading to gallstones, include cirrhosis, birth control pills or hormone replacement therapy, and pregnancy.

 Family history, diabetes, sudden weight loss, and medications for cholesterol and old age can also increase the risk of gallstones.

 The gallbladder is not an organ that attracts much attention unless it is causing pain.